Click the bookmarks or scroll down to read the articles...

 The subconscious therefore is not a 'mind' (a thing).
 It is a series of processes (including mental ones) that take place within our Bodymind and of which we are generally not consciously aware.

-Adapted from the author's book - Healing Your Feelings − The book is available on this site.
+Adapted from the author's book - Healing Your Feelings − The book is available from our BOOKSHOP on this site.

 Given the subject of this article, it may seem strange that I cannot give you a simple, specific definition or explanation of just what the subconscious mind is.
 Although it is talked about, written about and discussed at great lengths, to the best of my knowledge, no one has ever seen one.
 No pathologist has ever pulled one out of a corpse and said, "Aha!
 Here's the poor fellow's subconscious mind."
 It is another case of metaphorical language we use to define something we find difficult to explain.
 We have simply invented the term to help us describe one of the many intangible aspects of human functioning, like the terms 'soul', 'intuition', 'memory' and others.